tharun983/leetcode/twosum.md

-Certainly!
-Here is a simple README file in markdown format for your GitHub repository:

-markdown
-Copy code
 # Two Sum

 This repository contains a Python implementation of the Two Sum problem, where given an array of integers and a target value, the program finds the indices of two numbers in the array that add up to the target.